JoseBahamonde/guava-utils/README.md

   any class extends it we can know that the intention of our custom code is to use a decorator pattern.
 Although it also provides a base functionality to ease the decoration.

-  NOTE: Not all GoF patterns are in this library.
+  NOTE: The intention of this library is not to cover all GoF patterns.